pvlvstepan/next-global-sass/README.md

 This package does not include support for SASS automatically, please follow setup instructions on [Next.js official docs](https://nextjs.org/docs/basic-features/built-in-css-support#sass-support)

+## Demo

+Check out this example on [StackBlitz](https://stackblitz.com/edit/nextjs-p64sa5?file=pages/index.js) to see how it works

 ## Installation

 ```sh